Table of Contents

 Establish baseline performance metrics and set appropriate thresholds for triggering alerts and notifications.
 Baselines help define normal behaviour for different network components and facilitate anomaly detection.

 Thresholds help determine when specific metrics exceed acceptable limits, indicating potential issues.
-Regularly review and update these baselines and thresholds as the network environment evolves.
+Regularly review and update these network baselines and thresholds as the network environment evolves.

 Implement real-time monitoring capabilities to detect and respond to network issues promptly.
 Configure network monitoring alerts and notifications to provide immediate notifications when anomalies or performance deviations occur.